 8 of 32

-Confederate dead lay fallen following the Battle of Antietam, which began in Sharpsburg, Maryland on Sept.
-17, 1862.
+Dead Confederate soldiers lay fallen following the Battle of Antietam, which began in Sharpsburg, Maryland on September 17, 1862.
 This particularly bloody clash produced more than 15,000 casualties in the first eight hours of fighting alone.
 A farm lane cutting through the battlefield, seen here, was called "Bloody Lane" because of the 5,000 who died there.Alexander Gardner/Library of Congress

 9 of 32

-Partially titled "A Harvest of Death," this Battle at Gettysburg photo from July 1863 shows only about a dozen of the approximately 7,000 men who died during the most important battle of the entire war.
+Partially titled "A Harvest of Death," this Battle of Gettysburg photo from July 1863 shows only about a dozen of the thousands of men who died during the most important battle of the entire war.
 After the forces of Confederate Gen. Robert E. Lee clashed with those of Union Gen. George Meade in this southern Pennsylvania town, the South's northward advance was forever halted and the war had reached its turning point.Timothy H. O'Sullivan/Library of Congress

 10 of 32